-- Application of Policy.
+- Application of Policy

 This Policy applies to faculty, staff (including student employees), graduate students, post-doctoral fellows, and non-employees (including visiting faculty, affiliate and adjunct faculty, industrial personnel, fellows, etc.) who participate in research projects at Washington University.

-Ownership of Intellectual Property.
+- Ownership of Intellectual Property

 Scientific research at major academic research institutions today is carried out in diverse technical and scientific fields.
 Such research can produce findings and results of exceptional academic interest as well as applications having a broad range of public uses and benefits.
 The University has a duty to promote the widest possible distribution of academic and public benefits and to facilitate the development of intellectual property, both to meet its social obligations as a tax-exempt institution of higher learning and to meet its obligations to disseminate the benefits of research funded by public grants and contracts.
 Effective dissemination and commercialization of such technology may require protection and licensing of University intellectual property.

-University Responsibilities Associated with Intellectual Property
+- University Responsibilities Associated with Intellectual Property